 Legal Document

-Gait collects behavioral metadata — never message content — to score whether a Discord account is operated by a real human or an automated system.
+Gait collects behavioral metadata — never message content — to detect automated and bot accounts on Discord.
 This document explains exactly what we collect, how it's anonymized, and your rights.

-Gait is a human authenticity scoring platform.
-It operates as a Discord bot that observes behavioral metadata — timing patterns, interaction cadence, account characteristics — to produce a probabilistic score indicating whether a Discord account is operated by a real human or an automated system (bot, script, or AI agent).
+Gait is a behavioral bot-detection tool for Discord server moderators.
+It operates as a Discord bot that observes behavioral metadata — timing patterns, interaction cadence, account characteristics — to produce a probabilistic score indicating the likelihood that a Discord account is automated (bot, script, or AI agent).
 Scores are made available to guild administrators ("server admins") to help them moderate their communities.

 Discord guild (server) administrators choose to install the Gait bot.
 By doing so, they become the data controller for the behavioral signals collected from members of their server.
 Guild admins determine whether Gait is installed, the alert threshold for notifications, and whether to act on a score.